On safari in Africa – tips on what to pack

 Sage words of advice?
 Double the money and halve the clothes!
 Happy packing…

 Perfect Hideaways has over 300 curated properties across South Africa as well as a curated collection of family-friendly safari hideaways.
-If you’d like to stay in one of our hidden gems, contact us on [email protected] or [email protected] or +27 21 790 0972 so that we can help you find your perfect hideaway.
+If you’d like to stay in one of our hidden gems, contact us or call +27 21 790 0972 so that we can help you find your perfect hideaway.